 Students who take courses but are not officially working toward a degree at Temple University are non-degree students.
 Matriculated students are those who apply to a program, take courses, and work toward a degree.
 Non-degree graduate students may take a maximum of 9 graduate credits before being admitted into a degree program.

-Every department within the College of Liberal Arts has their own policy regarding non-degree students to take classes before they are officially matriculated.
+Every department within the College of Liberal Arts has their own policy regarding non-degree students taking classes before they are officially matriculated.
 Some departments do not allow students to take their courses, while most others encourage this for qualified students.
 Contact the Graduate Director of the appropriate department to learn whether this practice is allowed.

 With 5,000 graduate students on 4 regional campuses, there’s so much to explore inside and outside of the classrooms at Temple University.
 Sitting just about 1.5 miles north of Center City Philadelphia, Temple University’s Main Campus is an integral part of the arts, music, intellectual and cultural scene of the country’s 6th largest city.
 All of our campuses — including 2 international campuses in Rome, Italy and Tokyo, Japan — are abuzz with activities, unique experiences and vibrant residential life.